-As you plan your Thanksgiving menu, this simple dressing is a must-have!
-I love pairing it with Wild Rice Salad, Crockpot Potatoes Au Gratin, Roasted Vegetables, and Crockpot Turkey!
+As you plan your Thanksgiving menu, this simple dressing is a must!
+I love pairing it with Wild Rice Salad, Roasted Vegetables, and Au Gratin Potatoes!

 Thanksgiving Dressing

-Thanksgiving Dressing (or stuffing, if baked in the turkey) is a must for Thanksgiving dinner.
-There are many ways to make it—stuffing the turkey, baking it in a dish, or adding eggs for a light texture.
-Some dressings have lots of ingredients like mushrooms and dried fruit, while others keep it simple.
+Thanksgiving dressing (or stuffing if baked in the turkey) is a must for a holiday spread.
+There are so many ways to make it—stuffing the turkey, baking it in a dish, or adding eggs for a lighter texture.
+Some versions include ingredients like mushrooms and dried fruit, while others keep it simple.

 Ingredients

-• Unsalted butter: Makes the dressing rich and moist.
-Use unsalted to control the saltiness.
+• Butter: Makes the dressing rich and moist.
+Use unsalted to control saltiness.

-• Bread: Use day-old bread to get the right texture; it should be dried out to avoid sogginess.
+• Bread: Use day-old bread, you want it dried out to prevent sogginess.

 • Yellow onions: Cook until lightly browned for the best flavor.